-- 2. Should the Applicant request and the Cooperative agree to a final construction design other than that selected by the Cooperative, the Applicant shall pay as a contribution-in-aid of construction the estimated cost difference between the design requested by the Applicant and the design originally recommended by the Cooperative. - 3.
+- 1. When service is requested to a permanent, bona fide commercial, industrial, or other application the Cooperative will bear half of the cost of the extension of primary and secondary facilities not to exceed \$50,000.
+The Applicant will pay its portion of the total cost of the project prior to the installation of the line extension and other facilities.
+Any amount that exceeds the \$50,000 cap is solely the responsibility of the Applicant. - 2.
 The Applicant shall provide a right-of-way easement for all extensions of service facilities and clear and grade a right-of-way that meets the requirements and specifications of the Cooperative.
 Upon request of the Applicant and at the Cooperative's discretion, the Cooperative may elect to clear the Applicant's right-of-way at the Applicant's expense.
 These right-of-ways must be free and clear of any encumbrances such as restrictions related to drain fields.